 I was pretty much a believer in the program before my returnees got here.
 My mom is a badass executive, and my aunt was the CFO of a large public company before she turned 30.
 My aunt then took a decade off to raise her kids before pivoting into a consulting career.
 I couldn’t get better proof of the talent pool.
 Not to mention my own background—I recognized that my strange diversity of experience made me good at a job that I had never done before.
 I think of myself as being biased in the direction of nontraditional talent, and have never been focused on hiring candidates based on titles or direct job experience.
 I’d rather hire someone who has a foundation of technical experience who is curious, humble, and eager to learn.

 How has this initiative changed the way you think about talent?
-(Has this program changed the way you think about/approach job candidates?
-Did this program help you think differently about talent?

 I’ve found that the Path Forward returnees have both technical foundational knowledge and the valuable soft skills that do well in the general workforce.
 You can always build on an employee’s knowledge, but life experience can’t be taught.
 For instance, one of my returnees had been an engineer, then took an eight-year career break.
 She took the time to raise her kids and do some teaching.
 So in addition to having the baseline technical knowledge to do well in her role, her career break gave her the maturity, emotional intelligence, and conflict-resolution skills that other candidates often lack.